kanzure/python-brlcad/README.md

 C:\Python27\Scripts\pip.exe install --upgrade brlcad
 ```

+TODO: there may be a way to run this installation process while under `msys`
+without updating the system PATH.

 #### cygwin

 Another option is to install cygwin and use cygwin gcc.
 However, it is